 Tax Attorney, Paris Bar

 Specialist in international holding structures, transfer pricing documentation, and France-UAE tax treaty compliance.
-Jonathan has structured and established over 50 holdings in the UAE since 2014, with deep expertise in QFZP qualification, substance requirements, and regulatory defense strategies.
+A member of the Paris Bar, Jonathan advises from Dubai on the structuring of UAE holdings, with deep expertise in QFZP qualification, substance requirements, and regulatory defense strategies.

 Exit Tax · Book a 60-min audit